althea-net/althea-site/governance-paper.md

 The global TCR can be considered a sort of certification of subnet registries.
 This information can be used in different ways:

 * Nodes with standard Althea firmware will not be able to join to subnet registries which are not on the global TCR.
-* People wanting to try Althea can learn about subnet registries in their are from the global TCR (for example, a coverage map on a website could provide this information).
+* People wanting to try Althea can learn about subnet registries in their area from the global TCR (for example, a coverage map on a website could provide this information).

 ## TCR Voting process